HKJPN/MD-WORKS-PROVENANCE/README.md

 [![Local-first](https://img.shields.io/badge/design-local--first-4c8bf5.svg)](#privacy-and-trust-boundaries)
 [![No analytics](https://img.shields.io/badge/analytics-none-2ea44f.svg)](#privacy-and-trust-boundaries)

-**MD//WORKS Provenance** is a writing editor and verification toolkit designed to preserve a **tamper-evident record of the writing process**.
+**MD//WORKS PROVENANCE** is a writing editor and verification toolkit designed to preserve a **tamper-evident record of the writing process**.

 Instead of trying to infer authorship from the final text, it records what happened while the document was being written:

 - direct writing and editing activity
-- Copy / Cut → Paste provenance inside the same Report
+- Copy / Cut → Paste PROVENANCE inside the same Report
 - writing sessions and interaction-active time
 - a hash-chained event history
 - server anchors during writing